Rule 10.960. Court self-help centers

 (f) Budget and funding

 A court must include in its annual budget funding necessary for operation of its self-help center.
-In analyzing and making recommendations on the allocation of funding for a court self-help center, the Administrative Office of the Courts will consider the degree to which individual courts have been successful in meeting the guidelines and procedures for the operation of the self-help center.
+In analyzing and making recommendations on the allocation of funding for a court self-help center, Judicial Council staff will consider the degree to which individual courts have been successful in meeting the guidelines and procedures for the operation of the self-help center.